Homological Time Series Analysis of Sensor Signals from Power Plants: Introduction

 \section{Introduction}

 Power plants, regardless of their construction, must be intensively maintained and monitored to ensure constantly efficient power generation and to minimize the risk of damage.
 Sensors measure pressure, temperature, enthalpy, electrical resistance, etc., and their readings are recorded for this reason in order to monitor them.
-Since power plant operators also operate abroad, there is a need to evaluate information from power plants located in other countries.
-However, these measured values are often organized differently.
+Since power plant operators operate at an international level, there is a need to evaluate information from power plants whose measured values are organized and stored in accordance with the norms that are standard for the specific country.
 Both the identifiers and the storage structure rarely resemble each other, so signals from power plant sensors must be manually assigned to the appropriate identifiers.
 These identifiers are called the \emph{power plant reference designation system}, which is defined as an international standard \cite{konigstein2007rds}.

 Unfortunately, this standard is not supported by all countries, so seamless mapping is not possible for the time being.
-In addition, there are problems such as the choice of acronyms for the identifiers, the language and the lack of uniqueness, so that the engineer often performs the mapping manually based on the measured values and previously calculated statistics, since he cannot rely on the predefined identifiers.
+In addition, there are problems such as the choice of acronyms for the identifiers, the language and the lack of uniqueness, so that the engineer often performs the mapping manually based on the measured values and previously calculated statistics, since (s)he cannot rely on the predefined identifiers.
 Classifiers that assign the measured values to the appropriate identifier based on some of their features are suitable for this purpose.
 Of particular importance are the periodicities or quasi-periodicities occurring within the sensor's signal, which encode certain recurring events within the power plant.
 We use persistent homology on an embedding of these signals that lies on or dense within an $N$-dimensional torus to encode (quasi-)periodicities.
 We train neural networks with the raw signal, the zero-dimensional and the one-dimensional homology groups of a filtered toroidal embedding of the signal.

 Our work is structured as follows: